DANCEcollaborative/bazaar/README.md

     - On the Linux server.
       - Create a subdirectory for the agent — e.g., ‘weatherlegacyagent’.
       - Copy all of the files within your agent’s runtime directory — but not the ‘runtime/‘ directory itself — to the agent subdirectory.

+- Install MySQL on the server.
+   - We are currently running MySQL v5.6.33

+ - Install and execute the following files from this repository's bazaar subdirectory on the server, adapting the paths within them to your Linux directory structure.
+   - The files
+       - runAll
+       - runBazaar
+       - server_bdemooc_legacy.js -- for running a Node.js server.
+           - At the beginning of this file, customize var 'mysql_auth' for your MySQL installation with host address, user, password, and socket path.
+       - launch_agent.sh
+   - Execute the bash script runAll.
+      - runAll executes runBazaar using a screen command, which executes server_bdemooc_legacy.js, which will executes launch_agent.sh for each agent URL it receives.

 - URL format for agents